WASP-SYSTEMS/crs_exercise/README.md

 ## Setup

-Execute the follwong commands in the **root directory** of this project:
+Execute the following commands in the **root directory** of this project:

 Setup python environment:
 ```bash